TGusciora/E001_smart_structuring/README.md

 # 002_post_get_organized
- Explaining best practices for organizing data science projects in Python on polish stock market analysis example
+How to structure your project?
+Explaining best practices for organizing data science projects in Python using Apple Inc. short-term price prediction as an example.
+Project goals: replicability, maintainability, portability, clarity.